documendous/docrepo/README.md

 Copy and move allows you to copy and move your selections to another folder in the repository where you have authorization to do so.
 Recyle allows you to delete (to trashcan) your selected documents and folders.

+Like a file system, a folder cannot contain multiple documents or subfolders with the same name.
+Thus, if a copy/move of a document/folder is performed into a destination folder with children of the same name, the names of the destination folders/documents will have their own id appended to the names so as to prevent naming collisions.

 ##### Document View

 A user can view a document's details at its document view.
 By default, a document can have unlimited associated content file versions.